Configure an interpreter using Docker Compose

 You have a stable Internet connection.

-To operate with Docker you need the busybox image be available on your machine.
 Ensure that you have a stable Internet connection, so that PyCharm can download and run

 busybox:latest.
 Once you have successfully configured Docker, you can go offline.